Missy Elliott: 1988–1995: Early work and Sista

 All 20-plus members of the Swing Mob—among them future stars such as Ginuwine, Playa, and Tweet—lived in a single two-story house in New York and were often at work on material both for Jodeci and their own projects.
-While Elliott wrote and rapped on Raven-Symoné's 1993 debut single, "That's What Little Girls Are Made Of", she also contributed, credited and uncredited, to the Jodeci albums Diary of a Mad Band (1993) and The Show, the After Party, the Hotel (1995).
+While Elliott wrote and rapped on Raven-Symoné's 1993 debut single, "That's What Little Girls Are Made Of" which was her first big musical breakthrough, peaking at number 68 on the Billboard Hot 100 chart, she also contributed, credited and uncredited, to the Jodeci albums Diary of a Mad Band (1993) and The Show, the After Party, the Hotel (1995).
 Timbaland and DeVante jointly produced a Sista album, entitled 4 All the Sistas Around da World (1994).
-Elliott met R&B artist Mary J. Blige while Blige was in sessions for her second album My Life.
 Though videos were released for the original and remix versions of the single "Brand New", the album was shelved and never released.
 One of the group's tracks, "It's Alright" featuring Craig Mack did however make the cut on the soundtrack of the 1995 motion picture Dangerous Minds but by the end of 1995, Swing Mob had folded and many of its members dispersed.
 Elliott, Timbaland, Magoo, Ginuwine, and Playa remained together and collaborated on each other's records for the rest of the decade as the musical collective The Superfriends.